OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/purge-records.md

 ### Data Recovery and Audit Trail

-* All purged records are automatically saved as CSV files in the {{SITENAME}} installation directory:
+* All purged records are automatically saved as CSV files in the <code class="expression">space.vars.SITENAME</code> installation directory:
   `@INSTALLATION_PATH@\AppData\PurgedRecords`
 * Each purge operation generates a unique timestamped file, maintaining a complete audit trail of all cleanup operations.
 * These logs are kept permanently unless explicitly deleted.

 ### Selective Purging Based on Filters

-* If no specific integration or entity type filters are applied, {{SITENAME}} purges data for **all configured integrations and entity types** between the selected source and target systems.
+* If no specific integration or entity type filters are applied, <code class="expression">space.vars.SITENAME</code> purges data for **all configured integrations and entity types** between the selected source and target systems.
 * **Warning:** Use with caution, broad scope purging to avoid removing unintended data.

 ### REST API implementation